martinmalmgren/martinmalmgren.github.io/index.md

 ### May 15

 In June, Martin takes part in ["Nordiska Nätter"](https://www.facebook.com/nordiskanatter/) at Hanaholmen, an event full of seminars, movies and music.
 The concert focuses on mostly Scandinavian piano music, including Nielsen and Sibelius, as well as the much lesser-known female composer pioneers Elfrida Andrée, Laura Netzel, Helena Munktell and Helvi Leiviskä.
-More information [https://www.hanaholmen.fi/sv/kulturcentrum/konst-och-kultur/kulturevenemang/nordiskanatter/](here.)

 ### March 30